sg55kg/coach_app/README.md

 - pgAdmin
 - IntelliJ IDEA/community edition -OR- vscode with java/spring boot extensions
 - Webstorm -OR- vscode with Sveltekit extensions
-- Extension for Elixir in your IDE of choice
+- Extension for Elixir in your IDE of choice.

 ## Set Up Instructions